SantiyaGeorgieva/healthybenefits-client-/README.md

 The application should open automatically.

-To try the linting of the project, you can the following command:
+To try the linting of the project, you can use the following command:
 ```
 npm run husky:pre-push
 ```